blynkkk/blynkkk.github.io/mobile/eventor.md

 Eventor comes handy when you need to change conditions on the fly without re-uploading new sketch on the hardware.
 You can create as many **events** as you need.
+Eventor also supports Timer events.
+For example, you can set pin ```V1``` ON/HIGH at 21:00:00 every Friday.

 In order to remove created **event** please use swipe.
 You can also swipe out last element in the Event itself.